Deepikasgowda29/Client-Server-using-TCP_IP-Socket-Programming/README.md

 After adding multiple clients you can chat with each other.

-NOTE :- The port number in the cliet and server should be same.
+NOTE :- The port number in the client and server should be same.